Frank Udvari

-Frank Joseph Udvari (January 2, 1924 – August 13, 2014) was a NHL referee from 1952-53 until 1965-66.
+Frank Joseph Udvari (January 2, 1924 – August 13, 2014) was an NHL referee from 1952-53 until 1965-66.
 Udvari was born in Militic, Yugoslavia and raised in Guelph, Ontario.
-He was the presiding referee during the game which initially sparked the Richard Riot.
-He was elected into the Hockey Hall of Fame in 1973.
+He was the presiding referee during the game which initially sparked the Richard Riot, and he was an official in the 1966 Stanley Cup finals between Detroit and Montreal a game that went to overtime and scored by Henri Richard which is regarded as one of the most controversial Stanley Cup Finals goals.

+Udvari was elected into the Hockey Hall of Fame in 1973.
 He died aged 90 in 2014 in London, Ontario.